Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Introduction

 The estimation of the mean curvature on the bridges is done in two steps.
 First, we decompose the metric of $N$ in the vicinity of $p$ as $g = \gpeuc+ h$, where $\gpeuc$ is a Euclidean metric induced by Fermi coordinates and $\left. h \right|_p =0 $ (see \ref{dgeopolar}). $\cat[p, \tau_p, \kappaunder_p]$ is exactly minimal with respect to $\gpeuc$ and the mean curvature induced by $g$ can be expressed in terms of tensor fields induced by $h$.
 Second, using properties of cylindrical Fermi coordinates, we estimate these tensors on $\cat[p, \tau_p, \kappaunder_p]$ in terms of the background geometry near $p$.

 An important feature is that the dominant term in the mean curvature of $\cat[p, \tau_p, \kappaunder_p]$ is driven by the second fundamental form $\left.
 A^\Sigma \right|_p $, and without the observation that the projection of the mean curvature to the first harmonics satisfies better estimates (see \ref{LH} and \ref{LH2}), this term would be too large for our purposes when $\left.
 A^\Sigma \right|_p \ne 0 $.
-(Note that in \cite{kapouleas:clifford,Wiygul} the symmetries kill the first harmonics completely.)
+(Note that in \cite{kapouleas:clifford,Wiygul} there are no first harmonics because of the symmetries.)
 In the definition of the global H\"older norms (see \ref{D:norm}) we use a stronger weight on the graphical regions and for the first harmonics on the catenoidal regions.
-On the graphical regions this parallels \cite[4.12]{kap} and leads to stronger estimates than those in \cite{kapouleas:clifford}.
+On the graphical regions this parallels \cite[4.12]{kap} and leads to stronger final estimates (see \ref{LglobalH}) than those in \cite{kapouleas:clifford}.

-We now discuss Part II of this article.
-A large part of the effort in estimating the LD solutions, as in \cite{kapmcg}, lies in understanding and estimating in detail the RLD solutions.
-Achieving this is helped by the observation that the class of LD solutions is invariant under conformal changes of the intrinsic metric of the surface, which allows us to estimate the RLD and LD solutions in each case we consider on the flat cylinder.

-The main tool that allows us to study the LD solutions in terms of their associated RLD solutions is a scale invariant flux $F^\phi$ which amounts to the logarithmic derivative of the RLD solution $\phi$.
-As in \cite{kapmcg}, the balancing and unbalancing questions for the RLD solutions are studied systematically using the fluxes.
-More specifically, the family of RLD solutions is built around an RLD solution whose fluxes at any two latitudes where bridges are placed in the corresponding initial surface are equal, and the unbalancing parameters are used, along with an additional parameter to control the overall scale, to prescribe up to error terms (see \ref{Lmatching}) the mismatch of the associated LD solutions.

-Finally to understand the families of the LD solutions in the case of different $m_i$'s we have to dislocate guided by the geometric principle introducing appropriate parameters; in the case we examine in this article there is only one more parameter for each $m_i=-2m$ (see \ref{Rlp}).
+The proof of the area expansion in Theorem \ref{TA}(v) requires a detailed understanding of the interplay between the geometries of the catenoidal bridges and graphical regions.
+In particular each summand $-\pi \tau^2_p$ in the dominant term in the expansion for $|\Mhat|-2|\Sigma|$ is smaller in magnitude than a term of order $\tau^2_p |\log \tau_p|$ appearing in the expansion of the area of the corresponding bridge (see the catenoid estimate in \cite{Ketover}), and it is necessary to observe a subtle cancellation (see \ref{LcatMarea} and \ref{Lextarea}) between these terms and opposing terms arising from the exterior graphical region in order to complete the expansion.